 Covered employees who began participation on or after January 1, 2014 are required to contribute to the Cash Balance Plan.
 The Cash Balance Plan is known as a hybrid plan because it has characteristics of both a defined benefit plan and a defined contribution plan.
 Covered employees in the plan contribute a set percentage of their salary each month to their own account.
 Employee contribution rates are 5 percent for those classified as nonhazardous and 8 percent for those classified as hazardous and 1 percent to the health insurance fund which is not credited to the employee's account and is not refundable.
 The employer contribution rate is set annually by the KRS Board based on an actuarial valuation.
 The employer contributes a set percentage of the employee's salary.
-Each month, when employer contributions are received, an employer pay credit is deposited to the employee's account equal to 4 percent for those classified as nonhazardous and 7.5 percent for those classified as hazardous.
+Each month, when employer contributions are received, an employer pay credit is deposited to the employee's account equal to 4 percent for those classified as nonhazardous.
 The employer pay credit represents a portion of the total employer contribution.

 Employers are required by state statute (KRS 78.545) to contribute the remaining amounts necessary to pay benefits when due.
-These contribution rates are determined by the KRS Board annually based upon actuarial valuations..
-For the year ended June 30, 2016, the employer contribution rate was 17.06% of members' nonhazardous salaries.
+These contribution rates are determined by the KRS Board annually based upon actuarial valuations.
+For the year ended June 30, 2017, the employer contribution rate was 18.68% of members' nonhazardous salaries.
 The employer contribution when combined with employee contributions are expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-The City's employer CERS contributions for the year ended June 30, 2016 were \$15,222.
+The City's employer CERS contributions for the year ended December 6, 2019 were \$10,507.